brikis98/yevgeniy-brikman-homepage/_posts/2013-09-29-the-10x-developer-is-not-myth.md

 And this isn't unique to programming.
 Would you rather have 10 average scientists or 1 Isaac Newton?
-10 average scientists did not come up the laws of motion, theory of gravity, binomial series, calculus, etc; a single Isaac Newton did.
+10 average scientists did not come up the laws of motion, theory of gravity, binomial series, calculus, etc.; a single Isaac Newton did.
 Would you rather have Michael Jordan on your team or 10 average players (note: Jordan got paid ~10x the average NBA salary)?
 Would you rather let Steve Jobs or Elon Musk run a company or hand over the keys to 10 average